About this listing

 Cosy, comfortable double bedroom with en suite bathroom in a quiet, rural setting near Loch Ness and the village of Drumnadrochit with its restaurants and inns for your evening meal.
 Continental breakfast is included in the room price.

-A good night's sleep starts with a comfortable double bed - there's an electric blanket and an extra quilt in case you're cold.
+A good night's sleep starts with a comfortable double bed.
+An electric heating pad (separate controls for each side of the bed) and an extra quilt in case you're cold.

 Double en suite room in large, comfortable, secluded family house with large, mainly wooded garden in the beautiful scenic Highlands of Scotland, near Loch Ness.
 Handy for the Great Glen Way and Glen Affric, within an hour of both the Cairngorm National Park and Ben Nevis.